 Our birth to harvest (on the same farm) production, coupled with meticulous animal genetic selection has been a game-changer for our farm.
 We are now working toward eliminating vaccines altogether and moving towards a vaccine-free operation in the next few years.
-We have this option due to our unwavering commitment to animal welfare and ensuring that our livestock thrives in a forage-based system.
+This process takes time, monitoring, research, and professional opinion regarding animal health and risk.
+This goal is due to our unwavering commitment to animal welfare and ensuring that our livestock thrives in a forage-based system.
 We rotate our animals frequently, simulating a natural environment, and ensure that they are born, raised, and remain on our farm for their entire life cycle.
-It is through our management choices that we will be able to make vaccines a thing of the past.
-Of course, this all natural vaccine free approach may not be viable in the current, centralized and industralized system, but for us, it is a priority to have healthy animals that can thrive as nature intended.
+It is through our management choices that it may be possible to make vaccines a thing of the past.
+Of course, this all natural vaccine free approach may not be viable in the current, centralized and industrialized system, but for us, it is a priority to have healthy animals that can thrive as nature intended.

 Being transparent about your beef production is a priority and we will post to this page with any updates or changes to our vaccination policy.